What are your favorite teas? Chamomile? Earl Gray? Peppermint? What about celery seed tea?

 Celery leaf is native to the United Kingdom, but you can find it all over the world – celery seed and celery leaf are both very common in Indian cooking.
 Celery leaf is an herb and it looks just like French parsley, the leaves of the celery seed plant have a deep, rich flavor that is more intense than celery stalks.

 Celery seed available in the spices and herbs section is commonly harvested from a plant called smallage.
 These seeds are light brown and small and slightly bigger than sesame seeds.
 They are described as having a strong, warm bitter and astringent flavor and can be added to tomato and vegetable juices.
 Each seed contains flavonoids, volatile oils, coumarins, and omega-6 fatty acids, which may provide many potential medicinal benefits.
+Check out our blog post for more celery seed substitutes.

 How to Make Celery Seed Tea